North Korea may try to launch a military spy satellite in the coming days after its earlier failure | Technology

 North Korea told Japan on Tuesday it plans to launch a satellite in the coming days, possibly a second try to put a military spy satellite into orbit three months after its first effort failed, Japanese officials said.

-Japan's coast guard said North Korean authorities notified it about a plan to launch a satellite from Aug.
-24 and the end of Aug.
-30. Coast guard spokesperson Hiromune Kikuchi said that the notice didn't specify what type of satellite North Korea intends to launch but that he believes it possibly refers to one similar to the spy satellite in the May launch.
-The North Korean notice mentioned three maritime zones that could be affected by its launch — off the Korean Peninsula's west coast, in the East China Sea and east of the Philippine island of Luzon.
-Japan issued safety warnings for vessels passing through the three areas, according to the website of the Japanese coast guard.
-Japanese Prime Minister Fumio Kishida, in response to the North Korean notice, instructed officials to do their utmost to gather and analyze any information and to prepare for any emergencies, according to his office.
-He also called for cooperation with the U.S., South Korea and other concerned countries to demand North Korea not conduct the launch.
-The reported launch plan comes during annual U.S.-South Korean military drills that began Monday and are scheduled to run 11 days.
-North Korea views the regular U.S.-South Korean military exercises as a rehearsal for invading it and is expected to extend its provocative run of missile tests in reaction to the exercises.
+A ministry statement said that South Korea will sternly deal with the North's launch in close coordination with the US and Japan.

+The launch plan comes during annual US-South Korean military drills that began Monday.
+North Korea views the regular US-South Korean military exercises as a rehearsal for invading it and is expected to extend its provocative run of missile tests in reaction to the exercises.

-The Ulchi Freedom Shield drills are computer-simulated command post training.
-During this year's training period, the U.S. and South Korean militaries also plan more than 30 field training exercises.
+The 11-day Ulchi Freedom Shield drills are computer-simulated command post training.
+During this year's training period, the US and South Korean militaries also plan more than 30 field training exercises.

 “If the agreements fabricated at the Camp David Resort are additionally put into practice in the war drill ..., the possibility of outbreak of a thermonuclear war on the Korean Peninsula will become more realistic,” the North's official Korean Central News Agency said.